And for those of you just tuning in, you've missed the first hour, and in the first hour, I put many issues of controversy to rest.

 That's exactly right.

-We as the American people, it's just they get their foot in the door and then it gets worse and worse and worse.
+We, as the American people, it's just they get their foot in the door and then it gets worse and worse and worse.

-And pretty soon you just you know they're telling us how to raise our kids, how to drive our cars, what to do, where to go, how to eat.
+And pretty soon you just, you know, they're telling us how to raise our kids, how to drive our cars, what to do, where to go, how to eat.

 We'll be back to your calls after this.

-The next hour, uh folks.
+The next hour, folks, here's my question.

-Here's my question I'm gonna ask the next hour.
+I'm going to ask the next hour.

 If one group of Americans prefers government control and the management of people's lives, and another group of Americans prefers liberty and the desire to be left alone, should they be required to fight?